dalkiranrengin/Rengin_GoogleAnalytics/README.md

 ### Number of Trips Per Hour
 ![image](https://github.com/user-attachments/assets/8d161690-1f07-402e-8b0f-807c365c400d)

-**Both casual and annual members are more likely to use bikes between 7 AM and 6 PM, with annual members averaging three times more usage during this period.
+**Both casual and annual members are more likely to use bikes between 4 AM and 6 PM, with annual members averaging three times more usage during this period.
 Bike usage peaks for both groups at 5 PM.**

-3) Average Ride Lengths by Month, Week, and Hour
+## 3) Average Ride Lengths by Month, Week, and Hour

 ### Average Ride Length by Month
 ![image](https://github.com/user-attachments/assets/1813d9d8-0e99-4dcf-89fc-2da2cabb5ea1)

-**Despite both groups exhibiting similar patterns in average ride duration from January to May, annual members utilize bikes 2.5 times longer than casual members.
+**Despite both groups exhibiting similar patterns in average ride duration from January to May, casual members utilize bikes 2.5 times longer than annual members, which supports the argument that casual users use bikes more for recreational purposes.
 Furthermore, while bike usage among casual members peaks in March, annual members experience their peak usage in April.**

 ### Average Ride Length by Week
 ![image](https://github.com/user-attachments/assets/e0a65956-43f2-48dd-988a-6685e53bf6a6)

+**Consistent with the aforementioned graphs, casual members, on average, use bikes for twice as long as annual users.**

 ### Average Ride Length by Hour
 ![image](https://github.com/user-attachments/assets/02d8fdc8-ee9c-4a85-84f2-03310af7c058)

+**While casual members exhibit a stable pattern in bike usage throughout the day, annual members show a peak in usage between 3 AM and 7 AM.**

+## Conclusion

+1) Casual members tend to use bikes throughout the day, with a marked preference for weekends during the summer and spring for recreational purposes.
+Conversely, annual members predominantly ride bikes on weekdays during peak commute hours (8 AM and 5 PM) in these seasons.

+2) While casual members undertake rides that are twice as long on average, they do so less frequently.
+Annual members, on the other hand, ride more often but for shorter durations, roughly half the length of the rides taken by casual users.

+# Act

+Following strategies are recommended to convert casual members into annual members:

+1) Casual riders tend to use bikes for longer durations compared to annual members.
+Introducing discounts for extended ride times could serve as an incentive for casual riders and encourage annual members to extend their ride durations.

+2) Casual riders exhibit peak activity on weekends and during the summer and spring, suggesting the potential benefit of offering seasonal or weekend-only memberships tailored to their usage patterns.